Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Two-body Flqouet-Bloch band

-Solving the above eigenequation~\eqref{eigenequationinKspace}, we can obtain the two-body Floquet-Bloch bands vs. $K$, see Fig.~\ref{fig:3}.
-The parameters are chosen as $\omega=B=10$, $J_0=1$, $J_1=0.01$, and $\Delta$ are chosen at the left- and right-hand sides of the resonant point as $\Delta=7,\ 13$ for Figs.~\ref{fig:3}(a) and (b), respectively.
-At the left-hand side of the resonant point, there are two isolated bands above a continuum band which ranges from $-|J_1|$ to $|J_1|$, see Fig.~\ref{fig:3}(a).
+Solving the above eigenequation~(\ref{eigenequationinKspace}), we can obtain the two-body Floquet-Bloch bands vs. $K$ in figure~\ref{fig:3} (more results for longer-range bound states are shown in~\ref{appendixA}).
+The parameters are chosen as $\omega=B=10$, $J_0=1$, $J_1=0.01$, and $\Delta$ are chosen at the left- and right-hand sides of the resonant point as $\Delta=7,\ 13$ for figures~\ref{fig:3}(a) and (b), respectively.
+At the left-hand side of the resonant point, there are two isolated bands above a continuum band which ranges from $-|J_1|$ to $|J_1|$ (see figure~\ref{fig:3}(a)).
 This is qualitatively different from a conventional two-band energy spectrum of two-magnon excitations in NN interaction quantum spin chains without the periodic driving~\cite{XQin2014}.
-The extra band appears with a quite similar structure to the bound-state band arising from the NN interaction.
-While at the right-hand side of the resonant point, the two isolated bands sandwich the continuum band, see Fig.~\ref{fig:3}(b).
-It will be clear later that the difference between Figs.~\ref{fig:3}(a) and (b) relates to the positive and negative values of the effective interaction.
-Suitable choice of parameters results in a negative modulation-induced bound band below the continuum band.
+The extra band appears with quite a similar structure to the bound-state band arising from the NN interaction.
+While at the right-hand side of the resonant point, the two isolated bands sandwich the continuum band (see figure~\ref{fig:3}(b)).
+It will be clear later that the difference between figures~\ref{fig:3}(a) and (b) relates to the positive and negative values of the effective interaction.
+A suitable choice of parameters results in a negative modulation-induced bound band below the continuum band.